 Getting notified when extensions are installed, require attention, and more

-Admins can also define custom subscriptions for extension-related events.
-For example, an admin can get notified whenever any extension is updated.
+Administrators can also define custom subscriptions for extension-related events.
+For example, an administrator can get notified whenever any extension is updated.

 Users can also now turn off automatic notifications about their extension requests.

 Allowing TFS admins to add subscribers to the advanced access level